 TDR can deliver Engineering and Manufacturing Apprenticeship Standards at Intermediate Level(Level 2), Advanced Level (Level 3) and Higher Level (Level 4).

-Producing engineering designs and drawings for components, structures and systems used in industrial and commercial construction.
+Engineering Design and Draughtsperson will produce designs and drawings for structures, piping, electrical systems, control and instrumentation systems and mechanical components used in industrial and commercial construction.

 Carrying out manufacturing activities on multiple products with different specifications consecutively.